GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-java.md

     **ENV**: `DD_AGENT_HOST`

-    The hostname where Datakit is listening, default is localhost.
+    The hostname where DataKit is listening, default is localhost.

 - **`dd.trace.agent.port`**

     **ENV**: `DD_TRACE_AGENT_PORT`

-    The port number where Datakit is listening, default is 9529.
+    The port number where DataKit is listening, default is 9529.

 - **`dd.trace.sample.rate`**